Solsidan (TV series): Production

 Herngren confirmed that he and Rheborg would appear in the series in July 2008.
 Filming began in the spring of 2009 and finished in June.
 Much of it was recorded near the sea in the locality of Saltsjöbaden, where the show takes place.
 In June 2009 Skäringer confirmed that she was playing one of the lead roles.
 During filming, she commented that "we have so much fun all the time, so we have to struggle to avoid laughing [while recording scenes]."
 Skäringer has also noted that she had never met Herngren before Solsidan, but that they have "the same tone in [their] acting and work well together."
 Fredrik Arefalk, TV4's program director, called the series a "modern comedy with sharp humor" and commented that he was "extremely proud and happy" that they had managed to gather some of Sweden's "foremost comedy profiles" for it.
-It was announced on 3 December 2010 that the script to the series had been sold to the American television network ABC who plans to create their own version of the series in the U.S.
+It was announced on 3 December 2010 that the script for the series had been sold to the American television network ABC who plans to create their own version of the series in the U.S.